MIM-46 Mauler: Problems

 Mauler development was restricted by funding resulting in an Army Ordnance Missile Command recommendation that either funds be acquired from other sources (such as the Navy, Marine Corps or NATO) or that development be stretched out by up to two years.
 By 1963 funding shortfalls resulted in dependence upon unorthodox methods to keep the program going.
 Production plans had to be adjusted in 1963 which presented a problem as the M42 Duster system had been retired.
 Achievement of an operational Mauler capability was out of the question.

 The Performance Evaluation & Review Technique (PERT) originally devised for the Polaris system in 1958 was introduced into the Mauler effort in 1962–63.
 Cagle described the contractor's reaction to PERT as "somewhat less than enthusiastic".
 In spring 1964 another management revision was introduced and the Mauler Program Management Charter was established.
 A Feasibility Validation Program had been established in 1963 which was to determine if Mauler could be successfully developed in the time available and at reasonable cost.
 It was determined that Mauler could engage jets and piston aircraft though at a lesser than desirable range but helicopters were an elusive target.

-That the Mauler was doomed became apparent in early 1965.
-Termination of Mauler in July 1965 surprised no one.
+It was apparent by early 1965 that the Mauler program would be unsuccessful.
 Inadequate funding, a lack of guidance from higher headquarters, changes in requirements, and unsolved technical problems led to a loss of confidence.
-A slippage of six years resulted in cancellation.
+The program was cancelled in July 1965 after six years of delays.